keithn/vsvimguide/README.md

 ## Searching

-Use it to nagigate to places faster
+Use it to navigate to places faster

 ```/```  search forward,  by itself repeats the last search but forwards